 What is Telemedicine

-Telemedicine is the digital evolution from traditional medicine.
-It is a social and cultural transformation that aids the remote communication between doctors and patients and facilitates the delivery of healthcare services such as a diagnosis, therapy or remote check ups.
+Telemedicine is the digital evolution of traditional medicine.
+It is a social and cultural revolution that aids the remote communication between doctors and patients and facilitates the provision of healthcare services such as a diagnosis, therapy or remote check ups.

-Telemedicine does not substitute traditional medicine but works alongside and integrates new communication channels and innovative technologies with the aim of improving healthcare services and providing people with access to the best possible care.
+Telemedicine does not substitute traditional medicine but supports and integrates it with new communication channels and innovative technologies with the aim of improving healthcare services and providing people with access to the best possible care.
 Telemedicine can be considered as one of the key components for improving the health of the population.

 The World Health Organization WHO describes Telemedicine as: